V4Fire/Client/src/traits/i-observe-dom/README.md

 ### onDOMChange

 This method is a handler.
-Every time a change occurs, the handler will be called, and changes in the DOM tree will be provided into this method.
+Every time a change occurs, the handler will be called.
+Changes of the DOM tree are provided into this method.
-`iObserveDOM` provides a static method `emitDOMChange` that will emit `localEmitter:DOMChange` event.
+`iObserveDOM` provides a static method `emitDOMChange` that will emit the `localEmitter:DOMChange` event.

 ```typescript
 @component()